 This term refers to critical thinking ability that potters and technicians can develop to recognize recipes having obvious issues and merit, simply by seeing the materials and percentages.

 Because of the proliferation of glaze recipes online, potters and technicians need to develop critical thinking skills to be able identify obvious issues with new recipes presented to them.
 And testing skills to learn the less obvious ones.
 And material knowledge to recognize the mechanism of the fired appearance.
 And chemistry skills to evaluate that mechanism on the oxide level.
 And skills to fix problems, substitute materials, adjust surface/temperature or just transplant the mechanism into a base you already have working in your circumstances.
-The knowledge needed is here on this site, and its exciting and easier to learn than you might think.
+The knowledge needed is here on this site, and it is exciting and easier to learn than you might think.

 Glazes need clay to suspend the slurry (and supply Al2O3 to the chemistry).
 We expect 10-30% in most.
 If a glaze has 5% clay, something is wrong.
 Perhaps it has 40%, that might be required to supply the chemistry needed for a matte but it will shrink and crack on drying.